- The merit increase for 2017-18 is still being determined for those staff who are eligible.

 You may list 1-2 people.
 These people must be current CC employees and must be able to give substantive input regarding your performance.

-How do supervisors gather input from the people that staff list on their evaluation?
+How do supervisors gather input from the people that staff list on their review?

 Supervisors can call or email those individuals for input.
 There isn’t a specific form to use for this process.

-Who is considered a supervisor for purposes of filling out the "Supervisor Competencies" section of the evaluation form?
+Who is considered a "supervisor" for purposes of filling out supervisory section of the review form?

 If I don’t meet all of my goals for reasons outside of my control, does this mean I get a lower rating?

 Not necessarily.
 Sometimes priorities change or there are barriers to goal completion beyond our control.
-It’s important for supervisors and staff to talk about this as it occurs so there are no surprises.
+It is important for supervisors and staff to talk about this as it occurs so there are no surprises.

-Who obtains the signatures on the evaluation form?
+Who obtains the signatures on the review form?

-The supervisor is responsible for sending the evaluation form to the next level of review.
-Once all signatures are obtained, the evaluation form is forwarded to HR.
+Supervisors are responsible for obtaining signatures from department directors or division heads.
+Only send the form to HR once all signatures are obtained.
 The form can be signed electronically and sent as an email attachment to the next level of review.

-Will I have a chance to appeal my evaluation?
+Will I have a chance to appeal my review?

-Yes, you may appeal an evaluation if your supervisor describes your overall performance as needing improvement.
+Yes, you may appeal if your supervisor describes your overall performance as needing improvement.